Epilobium angustifolium (Fireweed): Yukon’s famous remedy

 Earlier this year, I set off on a round-the-world trip, exploring the flora of three continents.
 I spent a couple of weeks traveling in the beautiful British Columbia (BC) – one of Canada’s provinces.
 Below you can read my herbal flash-back into the Canadian Summer.
 It is devoted largely to one plant: fireweed.
-The post is another monogram of our De Materia Medica Thylacini project.
 But before I get to fireweed, let me tell you about BC’s plants in general.

 Flora of British Columbia